wsieroci/wsieroci.github.io/_posts/2015-12-05-es6-generators-and-go-with-david-nolen.markdown

 date:   2015-12-05 23:14:29 -0800
 categories: nolen es6 go generators
 ---
 Today I have stumbled upon David Nolen's [post][nolen-post] titled `ES6 Generators Deliver Go Style Concurrency`.
 As title suggests it is post about trying to accomplish "Go style parallel programming model" in JavaScript, by using one of the most powerful ES6 features called Generators.
 However, I found this implementation quite "reduced" because it forces "Go channels" (implemented as arrays) to have only one element inside.
-I was wondering for a while how this solution could be improved and I found quite simple solution I want to present here.
+Moreover, putting message to channel blocks execution of "Go routine" until someone has read this message from channel - as Go works.
+However, I would like to have non-blocking "putting mechanism".
+I was wondering for a while how this solution could be changed and I found quite simple solution I want to present here.

 For those of you who don't know `Go`: it is a language whose one of the core features is possibility to spawn "Go routines".
 They are lightweight threads, which can share memory.
 Communication between them can be done using Channels.
 Channels are basicly queues.
 When one thread wants to read from a channel and channel is empty then it has to wait.
 Putting and getting data from channels are atomic operations.
 By using this style of programming we can write synchronous code in asynchronous environment.
 What is quite neat.